SkySaves/QT-Book-Search/README.md

 # QT Book-Search

 ## Overview
 QT Book-Search is a rework of the previous "Book-Search" program, now utilizing the QT framework for a user-friendly GUI.
-This collaborative project with Fernando and Johnathan brings a more interactive and engaging experience to book management.
+This collaborative project with Fernando brings a more interactive and engaging experience to book management.

 ## Features
 - **User-Friendly GUI**: Built with the QT framework for an enhanced user experience.